ricklentz/precisenumbers/README.rst

 M * (I + F / 10^P), where M, I, F, and P correspond to the "multiplier"m "integer", "fractional" and "precision" values, respectively.

-While PreciseNumbers uses integers as it's "under-the-hood" representation of numeric values, it facilitates easy access to alternative -- e.g., float and string -- representations.
+While PreciseNumbers uses integers as its "under-the-hood" representation of numeric values, it facilitates easy access to alternative -- e.g., float and string -- representations.